HQ-17: Armament

 The HQ-17 missile is physically similar to the Tor-M1, with a weight of around 165 kg, a length of around 2.9 m, and a diameter of around 0.23 m.
 Its slant range for intercepting flying aerial targets is 1.5 km to 15 km, slightly longer than the Tor-M1, and operates at an altitude of 10 m to 10 km.

 The missile guidance system comprises semi-active radar homing by either the tracking radar, the television sight, or the thermal sight on the launch vehicle.

 Each vehicle carries 2 x 4 missile canisters for a total of 8 missiles, which can be reloaded 4 missiles at a time by a Shaanxi SX2306 reloading truck equipped with a crane.

 Fire control

 Each launch vehicle carries one PESA search radar and one AESA guidance radar.
-The Chinese PESA search radar has a longer range than the original Tor system, with a detection range of 45km.
+The Chinese PESA search radar has a longer range than the original Tor system, with a detection range of 45 km.
 The system can monitor up to 48 targets, track 24 targets, and engage 2 targets simultaneously.
 Other tracking devices include laser rangefinder, a thermal tracking sight and a television tracking sight.